Kyrgyz Khaganate: Bars Bek

-After an unsuccessful campaign against the Kyrgyz in 693, the leader of the Göktürk Second Turkic Khaganate, Qapaghan, was forced to recognize the title of khagan (Note: Bars Beg was recognized as the Khagan by the Göktürks, but he had not yet attained the rank of Khagan.) for the Kyrgyz ruler Bars Beg and even tried to create a dynastic alliance with him by marrying his "younger sister-princess" to him.
+After an unsuccessful campaign against the Kyrgyz in 693, the leader of the Göktürk Second Turkic Khaganate, Qapaghan, was forced to recognize the title of khagan (Note: Bars Bek was recognized as the Khagan by the Göktürks, but he had not yet attained the rank of Khagan.) for the Kyrgyz ruler Bars Bek and even tried to create a dynastic alliance with him by marrying his "younger sister-princess" to him.
 However, this only temporarily dulled the most acute contradictions between the Göktürks and the Kyrgyz, who fought for dominance over Central Asia.
 In 707 and 709 Kyrgyz envoys visited the Tang Empire twice.
 At this time, the Göktürks were at war with the Tang Empire and the Kyrgyz found themselves in a new coalition with the Türgesh, Chik, Az and Tang Empire.
 The greatest danger to the Göktürks during this period was represented by the Kyrgyz who gained strength.
 In 709, the Göktürk army defeated the Chiks and Azs, capturing Tuva and a bridgehead for the invasion of the Kyrgyz lands.
-Bars Beg did not dare to intervene, hoping for the impregnability of their lands beyond the Sayan Mountains.
+Bars Bek did not dare to intervene, hoping for the impregnability of their lands beyond the Sayan Mountains.
 However, in the winter of 710–711. the Göktürk army, having made a roundabout maneuver, crossed the Sayan Range and suddenly fell upon the Kyrgyz.
-As a result of the defeat in Battle of Sayan Mountains, the Kyrgyz army was defeated, and Bars Beg died.
+As a result of the defeat in Battle of Sayan Mountains, the Kyrgyz army was defeated, and Bars Bek died.
 The Kyrgyz state was conquered, Göktürk troops were stationed in the Minusinsk Hollow.
 However, management was handed over to the Kyrgyz ruler.
 A Kyrgyz embassy arrived in China in 711.
-Perhaps it was sent by Bars Beg before his death in the hope of help.
+Perhaps it was sent by Bars Bek before his death in the hope of help.
 In 722 and 723 two Kyrgyz embassies arrived in Tang China, headed by tegin Isibo Sheyuzhe Bishi Sygin and Tegin Juili Pinhezhong Sigin.